awnold/restaurant-finder/README.md

 # Restaurant Finder

-A simple web app to search for restaurants in any zip code using the OpenStreetMap API.
+A simple web app to search for restaurants in any ZIP code using the OpenStreetMap Overpass API.

 ![Example Screenshot](./example.png)

 ## Features
-- Search for restaurants by ZIP code.
+- Search for restaurants by ZIP code and radius.
 - View restaurant details such as name, website, phone number, and address.
-- Uses OpenStreetMap's Overpass API to fetch restaurant data.
+- Uses the OpenStreetMap Overpass API to fetch restaurant data.
+- Uses the Zippopotamus API to convert ZIP codes to latitude and longitude.

 ## How to Run
 1. Clone the repository: